diego-tobalina/PancakeSwapBot/README.md

 To increase the bet amount the bot uses this strategy (check the .env to modify the multiplier and the initial bet amount)

 `https://en.wikipedia.org/wiki/Martingale_(probability_theory)`

-### ⚠️ Beware of forks.
-I do not give any guarantee that the fork may turn out to be a scam.

-### 💥 Disclaimer

-I'm coding this stuff on a pure open source, every time the bot wins, it donates a small portion of your winnings to a developer account so we can continue improving this bot.

-0xC3c531bE09102E84D4273984E29e827D71e28Ae8

-All investment strategies and investments involve risk of loss.
-**Nothing contained in this program, scripts, code or repository should be construed as investment advice.**
-Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
-By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.